Ad-White/art_emporium/README.md

 ### Acknowledgments

 - I would like to thank my Code Institute mentor, Rory.
 For their consistant and invaluable feedback, support and encouragement throughout the development of this project.
-- I would like to thank my tutor, Ashley Oliver from the College Of West Anglia, for their understanding during what became a troublesome time, and informative responces to my questions at various stages of developing this project.
+- I would like to thank my tutor, Ashley Oliver from the College Of West Anglia, for their understanding during what became a troublesome time, and informative responses to my questions at various stages of developing this project.
 - I would like to thank my new 'Coding Buddies', Jacob and Agy, for their encouragement throughout my time at the Code Institute.
-- I would like to thank my partner Chelle, for her excellent patience as a sound-board, for believing in me, and continuing to support me in making this transition into software development.
+- I would like to thank my partner Chelle, for her excellent patience with me as I created this project.